TheFifthRider/simply-roleplaying-webapp/docs/gameplay/advancement.md

 ## Leveling Up

-Leveling up means more dice to use on tests and more room to grow your attributes.
+Leveling up means more dice to use on tests!
 Usually, you'll level up at the end of significant story arcs or whenever your gamemaster feels like it's appropriate for the party to get a power boost.
-Characters should level up about every 25 points of potential earned so players don't feel like they are bumping their heads on the ceiling when they're leveling up their skills and backgrounds.
+Expect to level up about every 25 points of potential earned.

+If you're starting to feel like you're investing in skills and backgrounds that aren't very important to your character because you can't level up the skills and backgrounds that are core to your character anymore, make sure to let your gamemaster know!
+That's usually a sign that you need a level up.

+### Increase Your Attributes
+When you level up, pick two [attributes](../character/attributes.md) and increase their level by 1.
+Just make sure you're not going past the [attribute level cap](../character/attributes.md#improving-attributes).

 ### Character Check-In